Anti-Inflammatory Diet Plan →

 ingredients to make roasted red pepper sauce on white wooden cutting board

-• Roasted red bell peppers– Bell peppers are high in vitamins C and B6, and they have anti-inflammatory properties.
-Dr. Axe has more info about the nutrition in bell peppers.
+• Roasted Red Peppers – The base of this sauce, bell peppers are high in vitamins C and B6 and are loaded with anti-inflammatory properties.
+Read more about their nutrition and health benefits here.

 overhead: roasted red peppers and other ingredients in blender for red pepper coulis